ThomasHeb/4AxisFoamCutter/README.md

 - check travel distances and optimize
 - activate homing cycle and check directions and adjust with "homing dir invert mask"

+# Working with SketchUp

+I use SketchUp for generating the stl-files for my 3D printed parts.
+I would love to use the easy handling for creating fuselages.
+I searched the web and found only one tool, which is not supported any more. so I decided to write a small tool or better plug in by myself.

+What you need
+SketchUp (I am Using SketchUp Make 2017)
+Ruby Code Editor
+CurviLoft
+Download foamcutter.rb

+Functionality of foamcutter.rb
+Open the ruby code editor first and load and execute the foamcutter.rb.
+This adds 3 menus to the PlugIn menu.
+Inside the settings you can define some general settings, like inch/mm, used decimals, labels of the axis.

+With the tool itself, you are asked to select 2 paths which are exported as gcode.
+The paths it self use the green (x and u) and blue (y and z) axis. positioning along the red axis does not matter.

+The algorithm searches all related points to an edge.
+It follows two routes
+# 1: go up first (Y/Z +)
+# 2: go back first (X/U -)
+It uses all edges only once.
+If you reach a dead end, you may use the third dimension do open up new paths/edges - please keep the rules in mind.

+Both paths should have the same number of points and edges.
+To go for that with more complex objects, it is a good way to use CurviLoft create your objects use CurviLoft to generate the surface/area between the objects. select to show the related edges between the objects (connection lines) split these connection lines (ungroup) select and group the objects (otherwise the object is not splittet in points) delete the connection lines use foamcutter tool select first and second edge save the file do the post processing is required

+TODO Image

+# Post processing

+ToDo